Facts & Figures

-- Geographical origins: 32 states and 37 countries
+- Geographical origins: 41 U.S. states and territories, and 39 countries

 - Retention Rate: 84% from freshman to sophomore year

 - Carnegie Classification: Master’s Colleges and Universities

-- Schools: Arts, Business, Education and Health, Engineering, Science, and Continuing and Professional Studies
+- Schools: Business, Education and Health, Engineering, Liberal Arts, Science, and Continuing and Professional Studies

 - Popular majors: civil engineering, communication, management, childhood education and biology

 - Pre-professional programs: pre-dental, pre-law, pre-medical, pre-physical therapy, pre-veterinary

 - Accelerated master's programs in: business, education, engineering, science